rsksmart/devportal/docs/04-resources/05-port-to-rootstock/ethereum-dapp.md

 ## Getting Started

-### Prerequisite
+### Prerequisites

 Before you begin, ensure that you have the following:
+- Node.js:
-- Node.js: Make sure you have Node.js installed.
+  - Make sure you have Node.js installed.
 If not, you can follow the installation instructions for Windows or MacOS.
+- Hardhat:
-- Hardhat: Install Hardhat globally using npm: `npm i -g hardhat`
+  - Install Hardhat globally using npm: `npm i -g hardhat`
 - A basic knowledge of smart contracts and Solidity

 ### Steps to Set Up a Hardhat Project for Rootstock